crashub/crash/README.md

 # Corda Shell

-This is a patch set on top of of the excellent but unmaintained CRaSH project which you can find at http://www.crashub.org.
+This is a patch set on top of the excellent but unmaintained CRaSH project which you can find at http://www.crashub.org.

 It consists of the last release of CRaSH, with various pull requests merged and our own patches added.
 A brief summary of the changes are: